Ready to build better conversations?

 Efficiency Risks

 However, robotic efficiency comes at a cost.
-The algorithm knows on average what percentage of calls are answered, but like most things in nature, the average is not always the result.
+The algorithm knows what percentage of calls are answered on average, but like most things in nature, averages are not always representative of what you can expect

 Although rare, it’s possible for no agents to be available when the recipient answers a call.
 If these “prediction failures” occur, recipients will probably hang up after saying “hello” a few times.